-Tamukeyama Japanese Maple is an open deciduous tree with a strong central leader and a more or less rounded form.
+Crimson Queen Japanese Maple is an open multi-stemmed deciduous shrub with a rounded form and gracefully weeping branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.